 A classroom must also be a space where learning takes place.
 Young children rarely learn when the teacher lectures.
 Learning happens when children experience the world around them and then express their observations, feelings and understanding through fantasy, many discussions, drawing, writing, reading books, making books, crafts and games.
-Creativity and learning will happen when the teacher has free space and activities in the class.
+Creativity and learning will happen when the teacher has areas and activities in the class.
 If there no room in the classroom, you will probably have room in the verandha.
-Or you can remove desks and have some children use the free space while you work with others.
-Where there is no room at all, store all your materials in shoeboxes or shelves and let children pick up art materials, puzzles, board games or books and return to their desk.
+Or you can remove desks and have children use the areas while you work with others.
+Where there is just no room, store all your materials in shoe boxes or shelves and let children pick up art materials, puzzles, board games or books and return to their desk.